 She knew he wasn’t actually upset, after all.
 His eyes were still light grey and he hadn’t started fidgeting with his hair or clothes.
-She wasn’t yet in danger of him using the power of his Family name to harm her.
 ‘If I irritate him enough, I wonder if I could get him to use that favor I owe him just to dull the razor of my tongue.’

 Unfortunately, she was the one who was irritated by the way he’d suddenly started hanging around her.
 She didn’t trust his sudden turn toward amiability.
-But he was determined, it seemed, undeterred by her snark.
+But he was determined it seemed, and undeterred by her snark.

 Ana, silently aware of Sebastien’s frustration, gave her a crooked smile when Westbay wasn’t looking.

-Atop the stage were potion ingredients, precious components of varying rarity, and even things like the powder of gemstones and precious metals, to be used as components or to draw a more conductive spell array.
-The professors, or perhaps higher-level student aids, had probably transmuted them from something much less expensive.
+Atop the stage were potion ingredients, spellcasting components of varying rarity, and even things like the powder of gemstones and precious metals that could be used as components or to draw a more conductive spell array.
+The professors, or perhaps higher-level student aides, had probably transmuted them from something much less expensive.
 Of course, none of the items on offer were legally restricted, but a few were probably hard to come by in the city market, regardless of coin on hand.